Chat with us

-Brazilian Jiu-Jitsu (BJJ) is a grappling-based martial art, combat sport, and a self defense system whose techniques focus on using biomechanical leverage to overcome disadvantages in size and strength - most notably by applying joint locks, strangles, and reversals.
+Brazilian Jiu-Jitsu (BJJ) is a grappling-based martial art, combat sport, and self-defense system whose techniques focus on using biomechanical leverage to overcome disadvantages in size and strength - most notably by applying joint locks, strangles, and reversals.

 But why start?

-BJJ is effective - this is why it is a staple in MMA, meaning that nearly all fighters must be know BJJ in order to survive in the ring against other fighters.
-Some notable practitioners include Ryan Hall, Angela Lee (the youngest person to win a world title in MMA), and Charles Oliveira (#1ranked fighter who also holds the record for most submission wins).
+BJJ is effective - this is why it is a staple in MMA, meaning that nearly all fighters must know BJJ in order to survive in the ring against other fighters.
+Some notable practitioners include Ryan Hall, Angela Lee (the youngest person to win a world title in MMA), and Charles Oliveira (#1 ranked fighter who also holds the record for most submission wins).

 Many celebrities also practice it, such as Scarlett Johansson, Keanu Reeves, Joe Rogan, and others.

 You need no prior experience to start BJJ.
 Most of our members start BJJ while in university as beginners.
 Training sessions are specially structured to accommodate people of all skill levels.
 More experienced practitioners would be delighted to help you along if you have questions - everyone was a beginner once!